ebresie/Whats_New_In_Java/readme.md

 What's New in Java
 ===================
-This is a project intended to identify and show examples of new features in java.
+This is a project intended to identify, provide ingormation about, and show examples of new features in java betwern different versions.

-It is a work in progress for which I hope to fill in as time permits.

 Credit to others code and refernece will be provided as best as possible.
 All rights belong to those originating the applicable code.

+It is a work in progress for which I hope to fill in as time permits.

 History:
 - See github commit history